gabriel-rusu/Operating-System-Input-Output-Library/README.md

 ## ⛏️ Built Using <a name = "built_using"></a>
 - [Visual Studio Code](https://code.visualstudio.com/) - code editor
-- [GCC](https://gcc.gnu.org/) - used to compile the program on my Linux machine
+- [GCC](https://gcc.gnu.org/) - used to compile the library on my Linux machine

 ## ✍️ Authors <a name = "authors"></a>